Secondary Suite Legalization in Kingston, Ontario

 Without a secondary suite being officially legalized, homeowners could find themselves in hot water with fire department, building department or planning orders to comply if a tenant or neighbour complains.
 This requires immediate action, so it is best if homeowners are proactive and make sure secondary suites are up to code before any problems arise.
 Legalizing secondary suites will provide peace of mind and ensure that homes meet local zoning regulations, building code, and fire safety requirements.

-What should you do to legalise a secondary unit in Kingston, Ontario and the area?
+What should you do to legalize a secondary unit in Kingston, Ontario and the area?

 Step 1 is to contact the House of Three team.
 It doesn’t matter if you have all the time in the world or just 24 hours - 2 weeks as per your compliance order from the City, we can help you either way, within two hours of Kingston.
 If you have an Order to Comply from the City Building Department, Fire Department or Planning Department, we will need a copy so that we can review it in advance.